DWADASH PRADEEP

 12).
 Extremely hard penance is necessary if it is desired to erase even slightly, the writ of destiny.
 Remembering that grief and poverty spring from the effects of one's past actions, proceed during fair or foul weather with implicit faith in Her kindness.

-navinclude.html - NEW
+navinclude.html

 Home Page